Buffett's Berkshire charts distinctive course in USG sale talks

 That is particularly important now, as the Omaha, Nebraska-based conglomerate labors under $116 billion of cash and equivalents.

-During the 2008 global financial crisis, Buffett became a “lender of last resort” to such companies as USG, Dow Chemical Co, General Electric Co (GE.N), Goldman Sachs Group Inc (GS.N) and Harley-Davidson Inc (HOG.N).
+During the 2008 global financial crisis, Buffett became a “lender of last resort” to such companies as USG, Dow Chemical Co, General Electric Co, Goldman Sachs Group Inc and Harley-Davidson Inc.

 Buffett said at Berkshire’s annual meeting last year that USG was “not one of my great ideas,” but “no disaster.”